vatervonacht/podcasts/walter-block.md

 ### Questions/Topics

 #### Journey
-Tell the story of your journey to libertarianism.
+Having read and heard your background in the past, I know that your journey kind of started with Ayn Rand and eventually found its way to Murray Rothbard.
+Can you tell us the story of your journey to libertarianism.

 #### Intellectual Challenges
 Intellectually, philosophically, where did you encounter the biggest struggles?